ngna3007/ArtChain-Project/README.md

-Our web deployed on Vercel is frontend only.
+### Our web deployed on Vercel is frontend only.
 Due to the limit budget, we cannot deploy the AI API on render: https://art-chain-ai-delta.vercel.app/

-Project from student team of Swinburne Universiy:
+Project from student team of Swinburne Universiy from Vietnam:
 - Nguyen Ngoc Anh
 - Nguyen Thien Phuoc
 - Le Hoang Long